 Below we'll list a few of the more popular services in this growing market to give you an idea of what's available.

-10 Ways to Make Money With Your Car
+10 Ways to Earn With Your Car

 Uber is a ride sharing service that works via a smartphone app.
-The job involves driving people from place to place like a taxi-driver.
+It involves driving people from place to place like a taxi-driver.
 People use the app to request a ride, and a notification goes out to nearby drivers.
 The app then guides the driver to the location of the passenger using GPS technology.

 This service is very similar to Uber.
 Both companies are basically relying on the same business model, and both are very popular ways of making money with your car.
 We recently did a review of Lyft that you can check out here, with much more detailed information.